 The rule of 25 is a way to calculate how much money you need for (early) retirement.
 That amount is 25 times your expected expenses in retirement.

-When you want to calculate your financial independence number, it is important that you know approximately how much you want to spend in retirement.
+When you want to calculate your financial independence number, you must know approximately how much you want to spend in retirement.
 You won’t know exactly, but having a rough estimation will help when you’re working toward building that liquid net worth.
+This will help you in your income planning each month.

 How Does The Rule Of 25 Work?